MCP Server

 fetch-data

 Fetch marketing data from a connected source.
 Returns rows of metric values optionally grouped by dimensions for a date range.
 Use the list-sources tool first to discover available sources, report types, and field names.
-Important: if the response indicates data is not yet ready (rate-limited or processing), wait the indicated retry_after seconds and call again with the same parameters.
+Important: when a failure is retryable, wait the retry_after seconds it gives you and call again with the same parameters.
+A permission_denied failure is not retryable — the source has to be reconnected first.

 Field IDs come in three families, and the valid set depends on the source AND report type: native dotted IDs (e.g. metrics.cost_micros on Google Ads), bare IDs (e.g. sessions on GA4), and custom-field IDs (universal_metric_{id} / universal_dimension_{id}).
 Never guess the family — copy the external_id verbatim from list-sources action=list_dimensions_and_metrics for the same source_id and report_type you pass here.